-In light of the widening circuit split, the Supreme Court may be called upon to answer once and for all what qualifies as a “foreign or international tribunal.”
+In light of the widening circuit split on the issue, it seems likely that the Supreme Court will soon be asked to resolve the question of what qualifies as a “foreign or international tribunal.”

 Section 1782 Discovery